 For example, “If Socrates is a dog, then he is a mammal” and “if Socrates is a man, then he is mortal” both have the same form, “If A, then B.”

 A valid argument can’t have true premises and a false conclusion, but an invalid argument can.
-Valid arguments are not guaranteed to be good arguments, but they have an appropriate sort of logical form.
+Valid arguments are not guaranteed to be good arguments, but they have an appropriate type of logical form.

 An example of a valid argument is the following: